H4ck3rKing/Ransomware-Research-Project/README.md

 #### Data Exfiltration

-CryptoLocker2024 exfiltrates the following data to the C2 server:
+The Ransomware exfiltrates the following data to the C2 server:

 - Victim's unique identifier (UUID)
 - List of encrypted files and their sizes